 When discussing the table and the vitrine, there are two options:

-Option One – The table and the vitrine are two separate things; the table is an interactive piece with large, accurate replicas of pieces of machinery used in shipbuilding, and when the table is moved, it will display more information.
+Option One – The table and the vitrine are two separate pieces; the table is an interactive piece with large, accurate replicas of machinery used in shipbuilding, and when the table is moved, it will display more information.

-Option Two – The table and the vitrine are combined into one piece for the WIP, and either through user interaction or by sensing when the user walks up to the vitrine, the artefacts will be enhanced or ‘brought to life’ within the box.
+Option Two – The table and the vitrine are combined into a single piece for the WIP, and, either through user interaction or by sensing when the user approaches the vitrine, the artefacts will be enhanced or ‘brought to life’ within the box.

 Lighting :